psykomal/psygo/content/posts/go-concurrency/index.md

 - [Concurrency In Go - Katherine Cox-Buday](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/)

 It is an ongoing effort to connect various concepts through visual relationships.
 Currently the mindmap is not optimized to be viewed in the browser.
-Until I come up with a better way or integrate a viewing tool, consider downlaoding and viewing in an image viewer.
+Until I come up with a better way or integrate a viewing tool, consider downloading and viewing in an image viewer.

 [{{< figure